Help

 Developing Seam using IntelliJ IDEA

-If you would like to use IntelliJ IDEA for Seam development, you can take advantage of the JBoss Seam community license.
-The license key and details about the terms are available on request by one of the other team members.
+If you would like to use IntelliJ IDEA for Seam development, you can take advantage of the Seam community license.
+The license key and details about the terms are available on request by one of the team members (try Dan first).
+Keep in mind the license expires each year in the fall, so contact one of us when IntelliJ prompts you for the new code.

 Running the testsuite